nearform/graphql-hooks/README.md

 - `request(operation, options)`: Make a request to your GraphQL server; returning a Promise
   - `operation`: Object with `query`, `variables` and `operationName`
 - `options.fetchOptionsOverrides`: Object containing additional fetch options to be added to the default ones passed to `new GraphQLClient(config)`
+- `options.responseProxy`: Key-Value pairs to map parts of the original Fetch API response into the return value.
+Example for header forwarding would look like `{responseProxy: {header: resp => resp.headers}}`.
+Accessable is everything which the chosen Fetch implementation supports on the `Response` object.

 ## `ClientContext`